Regenerative Agriculture, Scope 3 and Carbon Credits: the keys to accelerating the Agroecological transition

 ✅ What to do?

-✔️ Measuring with precision Using digital tools such as the solutions offered by MyEasyFarm to collect reliable data and track changes in farming practices.
+✔️ Measure accurately : use digital tools such as the solutions offered by MyEasyFarm to collect reliable data and track changes in agricultural practices.

 ✔️ Collaborate with farmers: offer training, technical advice and financial incentives to encourage virtuous practices.